What is Public Health informatics?

 Bakersfield College via an online platform.

-The course is to familiarize students with the principles, methods, & techniques necessary to apply GIS in public health settings.
-Weekly readings, discussions, and case studies are presented to introduce the application of GIS technologies; maps for visualizing clusters, mobile phone Apps for data collection, & spatial analyses such as proximity analysis or site suitability.
-The course includes assignments aimed at acquiring experience in the use of GIS for infectious disease control, disease cluster detection, environmental justice, health services data mapping, & spatial risk assessment.
+This course is to familiarize students with principles, methods, & techniques necessary to apply GIS in public health settings.
+Weekly readings, discussions, case studies are presented to introduce application of GIS technologies; maps for visualizing clusters, mobile phone-Apps for data collection, & spatial analyses such as proximity analysis or site suitability.
+Course includes assignments aimed & acquiring experience on the use of GIS for infectious disease control, disease cluster detection, environmental justice, health services data mapping, & spatial risk assessment.
 Culminating project: Story Map where students use maps they’ve created as well as additional narrative text images & optional videos for community health education or policy.

 Fall Term 2023